 BoomTown is a festival for everyone, no matter what your musical leaning and there really is so many different styles of music included in the BoomTown line-up.
 Kids will love all of the performers wandering the site and learning some new circus skills or taking part in one of the many workshops in the dedicated KidsTown.
 BoomTown definitely needs to be part of the list of the best festivals with kids.

 For a much less typical vibe, the Green Man set in the Welsh countryside is a great family friendly festival.
-With PJ Harvey and Kate Tempest leading the line up there is plenty musically.
-We love the sound of the Little Folk area which is packed full of activities your kids will adore including creative workshops like puppet making, and musical activities.
+With The War on Drugs and Fleet Foxes leading the line up there is plenty musically.
+We love the sound of the Little Folkarea which for 2018 will become The Lost City Of Atlantis, set against the backdrop of the green mountains where the kids can go wild in their own aquatic adventure.
 This is a festival that is as chilled out as they can get.
 Read our review of Green Man Festival 2015 here.

 This is a great festival for families with plenty going on for children including – crafts, theatre, dressing-up, circus, rides, story-telling, face painting and more.
-We love that there are special storytelling and theatre performances put on for kids from early in the morning!
-Music includes acts Paul Heaton & Jacqui Abbott, the Levellers and Public Service Broadcasting.
+We love that there are special storytelling and theatre performances put on for kids from early in the morning.
+Music includes Manic Street Preachers, Shed Seven, Feeder and the Levellers.

 This is a fantastic festival for families with everything from a Spellbound Forest to a Woodland Theatre.
 There are circus workshops, campfire stories and the Away with the Fairies area to enchant little ones.
 There’s lantern making, pirate training camp and yoga for the littlies.
 We absolutely love the look of Just So and it is one of the best festivals with kids.

 Shambala was our first festival with kids and that was many years ago now.
 We loved the kid’s field then and our children had a great time.
-Shambala for 2017 looks even better with a brilliant kid’s forest area and a stack of crafts.
+Shambala for 2018 looks even better with a brilliant kid’s forest area and a stack of crafts.
 One of our favourite things was the annual Shambala fancy dress walk around the site which had us all up and dressed up as pirates, it was great fun.
-This year’s theme is Cloud Cuckoo Land which sounds like it will be great fun.
+This year’s theme is Avant Garden which sounds like it will be great fun.

 We love Solfest’s aim to bring different generations of a family together from Grandparents to babies.
 They have plenty going on for everyone with lots of workshops and events and a specially dedicated Children’s Arena and music from all the different genres.